 As your “weakest link,” your employees may not know that a mistake has been made, or may be afraid to tell you.
-As your firm evolves, your processes and systems also require proper maintenance and updates, including ongoing employee training.
+As your firm evolves, your processes and systems also require proper maintenance and updates, including ongoing employee training and retraining.
 Small deviations can cause big problems over time, and a periodic review can help you avoid death by a thousand cuts.

 A Practice Management Review will uncover ways that your firm can operate more efficiently.
-You’ll catch problems before incidents or claims occur, or know you have a situation that requires reporting.
-Some insurance carriers offer a premium discount for this type of audit, so ask your current carrier or use the audit to obtain new or better coverage from another carrier.
+You’ll catch problems before grievances, incidents or claims occur, or you may uncover a situation that requires reporting.
+Some insurance carriers offer a premium discount for this type of practice management audit, so ask your current carrier or use our audit Letter of Completion to apply for new or better coverage from another carrier.

 The Best Time to Audit Your Practice – Today

 There are several ways to accomplish this review.
 You can do it yourself, although be sure to document your self-audit procedures ahead of time.
-The GA Bar also offers two levels of consultations under the Law Practice Management Program, or you can hire a neutral third party to conduct a detailed review of your business systems, policies, and procedures.
+The GA Bar also offers two levels of consultations under the Law Practice Management Program, or you can hire a neutral third party like Chandler & Moore Law to conduct a detailed review of your business systems, policies, and procedures.
 Here are the best times to do this: